CAPTINA CONSERVANCY

 Chad Hammond

 Chad grew up in Columbiana County outside Lisbon, Ohio, where he learned to love being out on the land.
 He has an Associate Degree in Fish & Wildlife Management and a second Associate Degree in Forest Management, both from Hocking College.
 He has worked as a Wildlife/Forestry Specialist for Monroe County Soil & Water Conservation District and as a Soil Conservationist for USDA Natural Resource Conservation Service.
 He's currently self-employed consulting forester with Old Appalachia Forestry, working with landowners to manage their forests.
 Chad and his wife live on a forested property in southern Monroe County and look forward to continuing management efforts and making improvements where possible.
+Chad joined the Captina Board in 2021.

 Picture